eclectic92/Popular-Movies-Part-2/README.md

 8. plot overview if available
 9. movie's genres if available
 10. cast list if available
+11. Any YouTube trailers associated on tmdb
+12. Any reviews listed on tmdb

 User's state is saved on transition between activities, rotation, and when clicking the Android home button so that fewer network calls will be made to the API at the movie database.
 Additionally the app will alert the user if